Car Insurance Germany 2026: 6 Money-Saving Rights Drivers Miss

 Key Takeaways

-• Around 33,000 vehicle models were re-rated in the GDV Typklassen 2026 update.
-About 5.9 million drivers saw rises, around 4.5 million saw falls, and ~32 million stayed unchanged.
+- Around 33,000 vehicle models were re-rated in the GDV Typklassen 2026 update (GDV, September 2025).
+About 5.9 million drivers saw their premium go up, around 4.5 million saw it fall, and roughly 32 million stayed unchanged.

 Why this article is different